geraud/access/README.md

 ```

 To select specific instances you can type one or more of its attributes.
-For instance, if you want to get a list of all machines which name start with 'bla' type:
+For instance, if you want to get a list of all machines which name starts with 'bla', type:

 ```bash
 $ access list bla